ShortToGround/C-Learning-Projects/README.md

 I am also attempting to solve each exercise given the information I "should know".
 For instance, if I haven't encountered arrays in the book yet, then I won't make use of them on an exercise.

-I compile all of my programs with gcc using -Wall in order to force myself to learn best practices.
+I compile all of my programs on Manjaro Linux with gcc using -Wall in order to force myself to learn best practices.